 The truth is, when we are eighty, hopefully we won’t be worried about how beautiful or handsome we are?
 (I am not saying to let ourselves get run down or look like a hermit!)
 We will have something much more important to offer the world than temporary external beauty.

 We will have a lifetime full of experience and wisdom that we can share with whomever chooses to listen.
 We will hopefully have learned how to love ourselves better, (having finished with our teenage angst); learned to deal with problems (having survived the newness of being a newlywed); learned how to handle stress (after making a marriage work and raising children and paying the big bills).

 So let us accept aging for what it is.
 It is inevitable.
 It is part of the cycle of life.
 It is a new episode in the bigger adventure of life.
 It is a time of still being active and enjoying life and seeing and learning the deeper beauty in life as we slow down, (yes we will all slow down eventually, no matter how fast we can run at sixty.)
 It is a time to remember; heal lingering wounds; share memories with our families and friends; and prepare for the next stage of life.

 Our lives are our own show, on which others will look back and think of us as we were when we were young, but hopefully they will also think back on us the way we were when we were older.

 Hopefully, we gave them an example of wisdom, love, patience, integrity, hard work, perseverance, kindness, generosity, forgiveness, joy and thankfulness.
-Hopefully our lives will be viewed and loved by our children and grandchildren, and great-grandchildren but in a more real and wonderful way than my cowboy heroes were viewed by me as a little kid.
+Hopefully our lives will be viewed and loved by our children and grandchildren, and great-grandchildren but in a more realistic and wonderful way than my cowboy heroes were viewed by me as a little kid.